Macerator

 Replacing Housing and Motor:

-Option 1 – If you are replacing the macerator housing and motor as a complete unit: Drop the macerator and pipes as described above.
+Option A – If you are replacing the macerator housing and motor as a complete unit: Drop the macerator and pipes as described above.

-Cut the gray portion of the macerator housing pipe and use a “pipe saver” to ream out the gray macerator pipes from the inside of the black sewer pipes.
+Cut the gray portion of the macerator housing pipe at the macerator wall (not the black pipe) and use a “pipe saver” to ream out the gray macerator pipes from the inside of the black sewer pipes.
 Install the new macerator.

 We purchased a pipe saver to test it on some of the old pipe.
 It looks like a paint mixer.
 The washer disk fits inside the pipe that will be removed.
 The cutting blades are the diameter of the hole after the inner pipe is removed.
 The inside will need a little sanding after reaming.

 NOTE: It does take some power to spin the cutter so a 1/2 inch drill is required.
 If you don’t have a large drill, you can rent them at Home Depot.
-The pipe saver is sold on Amazon.
+The pipe savers are sold on Amazon.

-Option 2 – Cut the black pipes and re-plumb with new elbows and pipe.
+Option B – Cut the black pipes and re-plumb with new elbows and pipe.

-Option 3 – The option we selected was to replace the gray pipes to gain extra room for the addition of an electric dump valve.
+Option C – The option we selected was to replace & re-route the gray pipes to gain extra room for the addition of an electric dump valve.

-New pipes were reconnected to the housing using rubber/metal hose band couplings.
+New pipes were reconnected to the macerator housing using rubber/metal hose band couplings.

-This gives us the option of just disconnecting the hose band couplings if, in the future, we need to replace the housing or motor.
+This gives us the option of just disconnecting the hose band couplings if, in the future, we need to replace the macerator housing or motor again.

 ========================================================